cytomining/DeepProfiler-handbook/README.md

 ## How to contribute changes
 ### 1. Commenting on the documentation:

 We've enabled Hypothesis for providing comments directly on the documentation website.
-To leave a comment, just highlight some text and select Annotate:
+To leave a comment, just highlight some text and select Annotate.
+Note that you must sign up for a free Hypothesis account (will prompt you when you try to annotate):

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/28116530/160192271-16de7a2a-fbd9-433c-9324-61963fa6bfc6.png">